Reimagining the Walmart Pharmacy Pickup Experience

 The Problem:

 While the Prescription pickup process at Walmart Pharmacy is streamlined, there are still snags in the process that disrupts the customer's and pharmacy technician's experience.
-These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that can easily improve the experience for all.
+These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that when fixed, can easily improve the experience for all.

 While the Prescription pickup process at Walmart Pharmacy is streamlined, there are still snags in the process that disrupts the customer's and pharmacy technician's experience.
-These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that can easily improve the experience for all.
+These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that when fixed, can easily improve the experience for all.

 While the Prescription pickup process at Walmart Pharmacy is streamlined, there are still snags in the process that disrupts the customer's and pharmacy technician's experience.
-These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that can easily improve the experience for all.
+These issues stem from the pharmacy software used, the gaps in communication from the pharmacy to the customer, and minor flaws in the process that when fixed, can easily improve the experience for all.

 The Solution: